Royal Victorian Order

 The Royal Victorian Order (Ordre royal de Victoria) is a dynastic order of knighthood established in 1896 by Queen Victoria.
-It recognises distinguished personal service to the British monarch, Canadian monarch, Australian monarch, or New Zealand monarch, members of the monarch's family, or to any viceroy or senior representative of the monarch.
-The present monarch, King Charles III, is the sovereign of the order, the order's motto is Victoria, and its official day is 20 June.
+It recognises distinguished personal service to the monarch, members of the royal family, or to any viceroy or senior representative of the monarch.
+The present monarch, King Charles III, is the sovereign of the order.
+The order's motto is Victoria.
+The order's official day is 20 June.
 The order's chapel is the Savoy Chapel in London.

-There is no limit on the number of individuals honoured at any grade, and admission remains at the sole discretion of the monarch, with each of the order's five grades and one medal with three levels representing different levels of service.
+There is no limit on the number of individuals honoured at any grade.
+Admission is at the sole discretion of the monarch.
+Each of the order's five grades represent different levels of service, as does the medal, which has three levels of service.
 While all those honoured may use the prescribed styles of the order – the top two grades grant titles of knighthood, and all grades accord distinct post-nominal letters – the Royal Victorian Order's precedence amongst other honours differs from realm to realm and admission to some grades may be barred to citizens of those realms by government policy.

 History

-Prior to the close of the 19th century, most general honours within the British Empire were bestowed by the sovereign on the advice of her British ministers, who sometimes forwarded advice from ministers of the Crown in the Dominions and colonies (appointments to the then most senior orders of chivalry, the Most Noble Order of the Garter and the Most Ancient and Most Noble Order of the Thistle, had been made on ministerial advice since the 18th century and were not restored to the personal gift of the sovereign until 1946 and 1947, respectively).
+Prior to the close of the 19th century, most general honours within the British Empire were bestowed by the sovereign on the advice of her British ministers, who sometimes forwarded advice from ministers of the Crown in the Dominions and colonies (appointments to the then most senior orders of chivalry, the Order of the Garter and the Order of the Thistle, had been made on ministerial advice since the 18th century and were not restored to the personal gift of the sovereign until 1946 and 1947, respectively).
 Queen Victoria thus established on 21 April 1896 the Royal Victorian Order as a junior and personal order of knighthood that allowed her to bestow directly to an empire-wide community honours for personal services.
 The organisation was founded a year before Victoria's Diamond Jubilee, so as to give the Queen time to complete a list of first inductees.
 The order's official day was made 20 June of each year, marking the anniversary of Queen Victoria's accession to the throne.

 In 1902, King Edward VII created the Royal Victorian Chain "as a personal decoration for royal personages and a few eminent British subjects" and it was the highest class of the Royal Victorian Order.
 It is today distinct from the order, though it is officially issued by the chancery of the Royal Victorian Order.

-The order was open to foreigners from its inception, the Prefect of Alpes-Maritimes and the Mayor of Nice being the first foreigners to receive the honour in 1896.
+The order was open to foreigners from its inception, with the Prefect of Alpes-Maritimes and the Mayor of Nice being the first foreigners to receive the honour in 1896.